CORA

 Why Now

-Reports tolerated semantic drift.
+Reports tolerated semantic drift because humans supplied the missing interpretation.
 Agents do not.
-They read data directly and reason from it, without the institutional judgment that human readers apply by default - which is why the next generation of real assets infrastructure cannot rely on human interpretation as the integration layer.
+They read data directly and reason from it, which is why the next generation of real assets infrastructure cannot rely on human judgment as the integration layer.

 Perspective Detail →